ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 Before starting this tutorial, you will need:

 - A developer account on the Ultra testnet.
 If you don't have one, follow our previous tutorial: [Generate a key and create a developer Testnet account](./tutorial-generate-key-and-create-testnet-account.md).
 - Your account must have sufficient UOS tokens for transactions and fees.
+If you don't have tokens, see [how to get tokens](./how-to-get-tokens.md).

 ## Goal